Get your digital card immediately

 The average precipitation in Tokyo and Hanoi

 A value added tax (VAT) of 10% is normally charged, but travelers typically only pay VAT at places such as mid- and high-class hotels, restaurants, and cafes.
-In July 2014, VAT refund system was put into place.
-There are VAT refund counters at airports and ports where international flights operate, and if you follow the procedures, you can receive a refund, so please check well in advance.
+However, tax reduction measures in place as of February 2026 reduce VAT to 8% until the end of 2026 (excluding some alcohol and tobacco products).
+VAT refund counters are available at airports and ports with international flights, and refunds can be received by following the proper procedures.
+It is advisable to check the details in advance.

 Vietnam does not have a custom of tipping, so basically it is not necessary.